RishiSadhir/Proleague/README.md

 Do you hate getting your starcraft 2 proleague spoiled?
 This command line utility can help!

 # Description
 This program curls the starcraft 2 proleague page and organizes the games in a spoiler free way.
+By default it displays the 5 most recent series, but a parameter can dictate a variable number.

     WOONGJIN vs SAMSUNG
     1SET  http://www.twitch.tv/sc2proleague/c/1990818